 This play consists of two acts.

-In act-one, story of its excavation and retrieval has been fabricated in an entertaining manner around the documented facts with all real characters of the episode in 1917.
-All physical, historic, aesthetic, and archeological characters of the icon have been explained in this act through the dialogues of the characters, which are easily graspable and interesting so that the audiences learn everything about this sculpture while entertaining themselves.
+In act-one, the story of its excavation and retrieval has been fabricated in an entertaining manner around the documented facts with all real characters of the episode of 1917.
+All physical, historic, aesthetic, and archeological characters of the icon have been explained in this act through the dialogues of characters, which are easily graspable and interesting so that the audiences learn everything about this sculpture while entertaining themselves.

 A special consideration about the 'public interpretation' of this artwork at the time when sculpture was unearthed has been made in this play.
 According to Richard H. Davis, there is always a “cult value” of images in a particular culture or community.
 But Dr. D. B. Spooner, who played an important role in retrieval of the image to the Patna Museum and who wrote a report on Didarganj Image in the Journal of Bihar and Orissa Research Society in 1919, considered only the “exhibition value” of the icon and didn't enquire what the locals opined about the image.
 If they were worshiping the icon, what did they think of this icon?
 In act-one of this play, the writer has made a logical conjecture of what the villagers would have thought of this image on the basis of traditional belief and cult-practices.

-Love and respect for the antiquities, monuments and heritage are hallmarks of a civilized and intellectually developed society.
+Love and respect for antiquities, monuments and heritage are hallmarks of a civilized and intellectually developed society.
 The knowledge of our glrious past gives us a self-identity and self-respect, essential for the progress of person and hence the society.
-So we must create awareness and curiosity for ancient monuments, artifacts and antiquities among the masses so that they may understand the importance of maintaining, preserving and conserving our glorious heritages.
-Didarganj Yakshini is a figure serving as a watermark for the aesthetic sense and technical excellence of ancient Indian iconology.
+So we must create awareness and curiosity for the monuments, artifacts and antiquities among the masses so that they may understand the importance of maintaining and conserving our glorious heritage.
+Didarganj Yakshini is a hallmark icon denoting the superb aesthetic sense and the technical excellence of ancient Indian iconography.
 The play based on its excavation and sculpting is a new experiment in theatre, analogous to documentary infotainments in cinema; and it will serve as a strong tool for mass-education and mass-motivation.